-- PHP: PHP is a general-purpose scripting language that is widely used in web development.
+- PHP: PHP is a general-purpose scripting language widely used in web development.
 Because this scripting language is fast and flexible, it is used to power millions of websites, including every site that runs on WordPress or Joomla.
 These popular content management systems are written in PHP.

-- Ruby: Ruby can be used on the server-side to save and store data and execute and validate transactions.
+- Ruby: Ruby can be used on the server side to save and store data and execute and validate transactions.
 Although it has some client-side uses, it is not typically executed within a browser.
 Therefore, it is mainly a server-side scripting language.
 Ruby can, however, be interpreted and compiled into a standalone program.

 - Python: Python is not usually used directly to generate websites.
 Rather, it's typically run within a framework designed for this purpose.
 Django and Flask are examples of popular web frameworks that can be used to support the development of websites using Python.

 Client-Side Scripting Languages

 Scripting languages are also used for data extraction.
 Python and R are commonly used for data mining.
 These languages can be used to import data from Excel spreadsheets, perform calculations, and display the mined data in a graphical format.

 Benefits of Learning a Scripting Language